If you’re on a beach holiday with family or friends who just want to relax, you can still get some exercise.

 If you don’t like the idea of not getting any exercise on your vacation, but your travel companions don’t share your enthusiasm for physical activity, here are a few things you can do on your own on the sand or in the water.

-Create an exercise routine.
 Design your own personal circuit combining push-ups, sit-ups, squats, lunges, long jumps and any other moves you like that don’t require any equipment.
-You can increase the number of sets and reps you do to build strength and endurance over the course of your holiday.
+You can increase the number of sets and reps you do to build strength and endurance over the course of your beach holiday.

 Once you’ve gotten your exercise, you’ll feel like you’ve earned your time on the lounge chair!